Sexual Harassment Assault Response and Prevention (SHARP)

 The Army’s SHARP Program:

-• Permeates the Army structure from the Pentagon down to the individual Soldier level
+• Permeates the Army structure from the Pentagon down to the individual soldier level

 • Has full-time staff at the brigade level and higher

-• Promotes cultural change across the Army, with a vision toward a culture of discipline and respect in which Soldiers intervene in sexual harassment and sexual assault to protect one another
+• Promotes cultural change across the Army, with a vision toward a culture of discipline and respect in which soldiers intervene in sexual harassment and sexual assault to protect one another

-• Includes a comprehensive effort to educate leaders and Soldiers about sexual harassment and sexual assault
+• Includes a comprehensive effort to educate leaders and soldiers about sexual harassment and sexual assault

-• Employs a concrete training program that teaches Soldiers to be alert to serial offender tactics, to intervene to stop incidents and disrupt offenders, and where and how to seek help
+• Employs a concrete training program that teaches soldiers to be alert to serial offender tactics, to intervene to stop incidents and disrupt offenders, and where and how to seek help

 • Provides commanders with the essential resources, education, and training they need to succeed in bringing an end to sexual harassment and sexual assault in the Army.